 This article was updated and republished on 14th of August, 2023.

 One sure sign of a toxic culture is that you have to play politics to get anything done.

 You know things have gotten political in your church when:

-You have to continually lobby to be heard.
+- You have to lobby to be heard continually.

-If you’re always jockeying, lobbying and courting favour to get the right decision made, it’s a sign your organization is unhealthy.
+If you’re constantly jockeying, lobbying, and courting favor to get the right decision made, it’s a sign your organization is unhealthy.